zerotosingularity/snippets/README.md

 # snippets

-A place to collect some code snippets I seem to usually need and forget at the same time.
+A place to collect some code snippets I seem to usually need and forget at the same time...

 # Table of Contents